The Ultimate Guide to RV Camping in Arizona

 Weather Conditions and Natural Disaster Preparedness

-We’ve already mentioned the Arizona heat a few times.
-During the summer months, this is no joke.
-No matter when you plan to visit, be sure to give yourself plenty of breaks while being active in the outdoors.
-Additionally, you will want to pack plenty of water and seek out shade whenever possible.
+We’ve mentioned the Arizona heat – during the summer months, it’s no joke.
+No matter when you plan to visit, be sure to give yourself plenty of breaks while being active outside.
+You will want to pack lots of water and seek out shade whenever possible.

 It’s also important to mention that the Arizona desert has been known to see some serious thunderstorms and flash flooding.
-For this reason, it’s important to avoid camping in desert washes and choose to park on high ground whenever possible.
-If rain is in the forecast and you are unsure your location is safe, get out of there, and if a flash flood warning comes up in your area, follow all safety guidelines.
+Avoid camping in desert washes and park on high ground if possible.
+If rain is in the forecast and you are unsure if your location is safe, get out of there.
+If a flash flood warning comes up in your area, follow all safety guidelines.

 We recommend downloading a couple of weather apps that will send you severe weather alerts in real time.